karinnesagir/Symptom-Analysis/README.md

 ## Project Structure
 - `requirements.txt`: List of dependencies required to run the program.
-- `main.py`: Main script to execute the program and compare the NER model and Viterbi algorithm.
 - `ner_model.py`: Script containing code for the NER model architecture and training.
 - `viterbi_algorithm.py`: Script containing code for the Viterbi algorithm implementation.